SMMEGAtive/Million-Files---Keyboard/!! README !!.txt

+This is my first simfile pack.
+It features mostly my new charts with some addition from my osu!mania charts (with necessary tweaks).
+Most of the charts are aimed for intermediate players but few charts leaned towards advanced players (I consider this as the Boss chart of this pack).

 My aim for this simfile pack is merely for non-commercial entertainment purpose only.
-I do not
+I do not have any license for commercial usage of this simfile pack.

 ================================================================